 Layout and description of its facilities

-The Community Centre, as it is commonly known, is a registered charity (no.1076628) and was established as a private company (no.3620572) limited by guarantee in August 1998.
-The building, originally a state school built in about 1858, was purchased by the Lingfield and Dormansland Parish Council in 1998 and leased to the Company for the purpose of promoting education, recreation and leisure-time pursuits for the benefit of local community.
+The Community Centre, as it is commonly known, is a registered charity (no.1076628) and established as a private company (no.3620572) limited by guarantee in August 1998.
+The building, originally a state school built in about 1858, was purchased by the Lingfield and Dormansland Parish Council in 1998 and leased to the Company for the purpose of promoting education, recreation and leisure-time pursuits for the benefit of the local community.
 Click here for the story.
-The Community Centre has had four major refurbishments.
-The most recent in 2012 and in January 2013 all the ground floor refurbished.
+The Community Centre has had five major refurbishments.
+The most recent in 2014 in which the exterior and interior were redecorated and the ground floor re-laid.
 It is centrally heated, has six meeting rooms, a garden, car park and the usual facilities and is fully accessible by the disabled visitor.

 Llewelyn Palmer Hall

 The Llewelyn Palmer Hall ideal for meetings both public and private, dance classes, yoga, children's parties, receptions, exhibitions.
 It has a hard wood floor, a folding wall to divide the hall when necessary, lovely curtains and blinds and two 3m wide projector screens.
 The hall has a high ceiling and is well lit.
 Patio doors lead to a delightfully paved walled garden.
 Next to the Llewelyn Palmer Hall is the Orpen Lounge which many users hire as a resting place, bar and kitchen facility supporting their function in the hall.